pishoyg/coptic/README.md

    1. Detached types override / invalidate root types.
 Investigate.

-   Thought: The current state of Marcion data is imperfect.
+   *Thought: The current state of Marcion data is imperfect.
 We will likely have to introduce new types (e.g. articled vs. non-articled nouns) in order to build an accurate inflection module.
-We might also have to populate the derivations data differently.
+We might also have to populate the derivations data differently.*

+1. Marcion: Add inflections for derivations. (p2)

+1. Create a dictionary from copticsite.com's data. (p2)

+1. Create a dictionary from KELLIA's data. (p2)

 1. Make a plan to improve the accuracy of the inflections module. (unknown)